mobdk/WinBoost/README.md

 from another run rundll32 winboost.dll,DllMain

-ZwGetNextProcess is used to find process cmd.exe with argument version, ZwGetNextThread is used after the rigth PID is found.
+ZwGetNextProcess is used to find process cmd.exe with argument version, ZwGetNextThread is used after the right PID is found.